samehinttech/diving-courses-trips-logbook-project/README.md

 ### Scenario

-As a team, we designed the website OceanDive that offers dive courses, dive trips, and additional service “digital dive log”.
+As a team, we designed the website OceanDive that offers dive courses, dive trips, and additional service “digital dive log.”
-A new user visits the website as a guest, browses available dive courses, and books a course without mandatory login.
+A new user visits the website as a guest, browses available dive courses, and books a course without a mandatory login.
 Similarly, guests can explore and book dive trips without needing an account.
 Users are prompted to choose a valid option of the dive certifications provided on the web when booking "dive trips or advanced courses" or being non-divers otherwise, ensuring only qualified